hrishi-ds/Predicting-plant-photosynthesis-using-hyperspectral-data-with-machine-learning/README.md

-# Predicting plant photosynthesis using hyperspectral data
+# Predicting plant photosynthesis using hyperspectral data with machine learning
 The repository contains work of my Master of Data Science capstone project.
 For the project, I worked with CSIRO and developed a predictive machine learning model to predict plant(flora) photosynthesis from hyper-spectral data.

 ## Project abstract